 2021 marks the 30th anniversary of the Peace Corps Mongolia program.
 We are looking forward to honoring and celebrating our 30 years of service and partnership in this amazing country.
 We have planned many virtual events and activities throughout the year in celebration of our anniversary, so be sure to check out our social media platforms regularly for additional information and news.

-The Peace Corps Mongolia staff is comprised of a team of highly skilled professionals who are experienced in their fields and have generally had many years of experience supporting Volunteers.
-Each one of them is committed to the Peace Corps mission and to ensuring that Volunteers are technically trained, safe and healthy while serving in Mongolia.
+While the world continues addressing the COVID-19 pandemic, our team is preparing for the safe resumption of our program.
+Our team also continues to prepare for the safe return of Trainees and Volunteers.
+The Peace Corps Mongolia staff is comprised of a team of highly skilled professionals who have extensive experience supporting Volunteers.
+Each one of them is committed to the Peace Corps mission and to ensuring that Volunteers are technically trained, culturally proficient & appropriate, are safe, and are healthy while serving in Mongolia.

-Our Volunteers receive instruction in the Mongolian language and culture before they begin serving in their communities.
-Peace Corps Mongolia Volunteers report high satisfaction with their sites and work, due in large part to the support that they receive from their communities, their Mongolian counterparts and each other.
+Our Volunteers receive extensive instruction in the Mongolian language and culture before they begin serving in their communities, and as they progress through their term of service.
+Volunteers have historically reported high satisfaction with their sites and work, due in large part to the support that they receive from their communities, their Mongolian counterparts and from each other.